tam17aki/music-esprit-python/README.md

 The implemented methods are **model-based** high-resolution techniques that estimate sinusoidal parameters by fitting the observed signal to a predefined mathematical model.
 This approach allows for performance far exceeding that of traditional non-parametric methods like the FFT.

-Two main families of models are explored in this project:
+Three main families of models are explored in this project:

 1. **Subspace Models (MUSIC, ESPRIT, Min-Norm):** These methods model the signal's covariance matrix as having a low-rank signal component embedded in noise.
 They exploit the geometric properties of the signal and noise subspaces, which are obtained via eigenvalue decomposition.
 For a detailed, step-by-step walkthrough of the MUSIC algorithm, please see the web version or download the PDF:
      - [Web Version (Markdown)](docs/theory/music_theory.md)
      - [Printable Version (PDF)](docs/theory/music_theory.pdf)
 2. **Autoregressive (AR) Models (HOYW):** This approach models the signal as the output of a linear time-invariant system driven by white noise.
 Frequencies are estimated from the roots of the AR model's characteristic polynomial, whose coefficients are found from the signal's autocorrelation sequence.
+3. **Iterative Greedy Methods (RELAX):** This approach estimates parameters sequentially, one component at a time.
+It "greedily" finds the strongest sinusoidal component in the signal, subtracts it to form a residual signal, and then repeats the process on the residual.
+This method can be exceptionally fast for well-separated sinusoids.

 For a deeper dive into the theory behind each algorithm, please refer to the following key papers: